A Beginner's Guide to Study Abroad

 Am I ready to choose a program?

-If you still have questions or don't know which program to choose, please come to the Study Abroad Office located in 102 Brister Hall.
-Study abroad program assistants are available on a walk-in or appointment basis.
+If you still have questions or don't know which program to choose, please come to the Study Abroad Office located in the Panhellenic Building.
+Study abroad program assistants is available on a walk-in or appointment basis.

 How do I find out more information?

 Visit the Study Abroad Office.
 It is your most informative resource for overseas opportunities.
-There are catalogs and brochures that abound with useful information on study abroad programs.
+Our office has multiple catalogs and brochures that abound with useful information on study abroad programs.
 Our knowledgeable staff members can advise you and show you how to use the available resources.

 The decision to study abroad should not be taken lightly.
 It requires hard work, patience, and dedication.
 However, most students agree, it becomes one of the most memorable experiences of their life.
 We are here to help you decide if study abroad is right for you.
 Our staff and your academic adviser will work with you to determine what program would best meet your needs and interests.